Matcha cultivars

 Character: rather rare, brings elegance to high-quality blends

-Ideal for: finely balanced teas, pure or blended
+Ideal for: finely blended teas, pure or mixed